 Kiteboarding, also known as kite surfing, combines aspects of wakeboarding, snowboarding, windsurfing, surfing, paragliding, skateboarding and sailing into one extreme sport.

-Watch the athletes harness wind’s power whilst maintaining their feet on a specially made board with foot straps.
+Watch the athletes harness the wind’s power whilst maintaining their feet on a specially made board with foot straps.
 Air can be harnessed by these kites at a much greater rate than sails, so watch for higher speeds and bigger tricks than the kite sailors can achieve.

 Freestyle, you’ll see their heel turn jibes and board grabs as they use the control bar to manage air’s arbitrary currents into some spectacular moves.